Document Information Extraction

 categorization_pipeline = CustomExtractionAI(category)

-# Create a sample test Document to run extraction on
+Then, create a sample test Document to run the extraction on.

 example_text = """